larsgrespan/Event_Processing_System/Changestream_Implementation/README.md

 In order to perform the Batch-Layer training execute following steps.

-1. Open a terminal and navigate to the <br> /Changestream_Implementation/Model_training </br> directory.
+1. Open a terminal and navigate to the <b> /Changestream_Implementation/Model_training </b> directory.

 2. Execute the Batch-Layer training script